GPHizerStats/BigDataBowl2024/README.md

 * MTPOE ~ Missed Tackle % Over Expected
 * MTOE ~ Missed Tackles Over Expected

 From here, we additionally made a "Composite Tackle Ranking" as an average of the 4 ranks above.
 The master list that was exported back into R can be found [here](https://docs.google.com/spreadsheets/d/1C7r6EZzI5RnjAnbmmlIOpANZLml9QrbyWd0Dw7k2yZQ/edit?usp=sharing), with the file already in the "projectData" folder.
-Finally, evaluated the contract structure of all qualified players to help us hone in on "gettable" players, who we then evaluated to see if they would be a good fit according to our metrics.
+Finally, we evaluated the contract structure of all qualified players to help us hone in on "gettable" players, who we then evaluated to see if they would be a good fit according to our metrics.

 ## Visualizations
 We implemented two primary forms of visualizations for this project.
 All of the tables seen we developed via the gt/gtExtras package in R, with data being supplemented in from the nflfastR libraries.
 The field visualizations were made using the ggplot2 library, as well as a supplementary function titled "gg_field", created and publically shared by statistician [Marschall Fulman](https://github.com/mlfurman3/gg_field).